Taiwan smartphone maker HTC sees Q1 revenue lagging

 "It can be turned around," says Melissa Chau, Singapore-based research manager for IDC, speaking before the company gave its first quarter revenue guidance.
 "But the problem remains the same: How are they going to differentiate?"

-The software, and increasingly the hardware, have become commoditised, forcing HTC to hunt for new ways to stand out as it scrambles to compete with Apple Inc's (AAPL.O) iconic iPhone and Samsung Electronics' (005930.KS) Galaxy range.
+The software, and increasingly the hardware, have become commoditized, forcing HTC to hunt for new ways to stand out as it scrambles to compete with Apple Inc's iconic iPhone and Samsung Electronics' Galaxy range.

 Meanwhile Samsung ambitiously created new segments from the high-end, with models such as its large-screen Galaxy Note, down to Android phones costing less than $200, as well as leveraging its marketing and retail networks to promote its products.